CodePathpod15/Stonx/README.md

 - [x] User can see their profit from the stock
 - [x] User can change their profile information
 - [x] user can delete their account
-- [ ] User can see their dashboard
+- [x] User can see their dashboard
+- [x] user can see their updated stock chart
 - [ ] User can see their history of trades
 - [x] Comparing two different stocks
 * ...